DebianDog/doglinux/index.md

 image: css/running_hound.gif
 ---
 # Welcome to Dog Linux
-All "DebianDog" projects (and deratives) are collected on this website.
+All "DebianDog" projects (and deratives) are collected on this website, part of [DebianDog Organization on Github](https://github.com/DebianDog/)

+&nbsp;

 &nbsp;